fabrizio-pasti/esqlj-elastic-jdbc/README.md

 esqlj allow you to use specific Elastic query API.
 Syntax usage is `query_type`(`param1`,`param2`,...), where `query_type` maps specific Elastic query; and `param1`,`param2`,... allows you to pass parameters to that query.
 There are a set of mandatory parameters for every implemented custom query.
-Is it possible also to set optional parameters for changing low level configuration query behaviour, like for example `analyze_wildcard`, `fuzzy_max_expansions` etc. These configuration settings must to be declared in this way:
+It's possible also to set optional parameters for changing low level configuration query behaviour, like for example `analyze_wildcard`, `fuzzy_max_expansions` etc. These configuration settings must to be declared in this way:
 `query_string('search criteria','field1,field2,object.*','analyze_wildcard:true','fuzzy_max_expansions:15')`.
 Esqlj will dynamically cast params value type according to expected parameter Elastic query object.